Residency Prep

 By

-For medical students applying to residency programs, standing out from the crowd is kind of the idea.
+For medical students applying to residency programs, standing out from the crowd is a priority.
 But you don’t want to do it for the wrong reasons.

 One program director said that if you have an unfavorable mark anywhere on your application, it can be overcome—if you can offer an explanation and show improvement.

 Dr. Marzano spoke of an instance in which an applicant had taken and failed the exam days after losing a parent.
-That explanation offered insight on the result.
+That explanation offered insight into the result.

 Get residency-ready with AMA benefits